filepreviews/filepreviews-python/README.md

 # FilePreviews.io
 Python client library and CLI tool for the **Demo API** of [FilePreviews.io](http://filepreviews.io) service.
+Generate image previews and metadata from almost any kind of file.
 A lot more to come very soon.

 [Sign up to beta](http://eepurl.com/To0U1)